miguelmota/solidity-idiosyncrasies/README.md

 # Issues

+Ethereum and Solidity is quickly evolving so some things may no longer be relevant in the future.

 Please submit an issue or make a pull request if something in incorrect.
-I'm no solidity expert!

 # Resources